-- Since the California Dream Act, the University has seen an increase in the enrollment of undocumented students who file a California Dream Application (CADAA) for financial aid.
+- After the passage of the California Dream Act in 2011, the University saw an increase in the enrollment of undocumented students who file a California Dream Act Application (CADAA) for financial aid.
+However, since 2019-20, the number of CADAA filers at the University has declined.
+This could be attributable to a number of factors, including the decreasing number of students with Deferred Action for Childhood Arrivals (DACA) and associated perceptions of affordability.
 See Figure 3.1. - From an affordability standpoint, undocumented students who qualify under the Dream Act receive financial aid that makes their net cost comparable to other students with the same financial background.
 This is done by using UC grants to backfill for missing federal grants, e.g., Pell.
-See Figure 3-2. - However, a decreasing number of UC's undocumented students have work authorization, which limits their ability to contribute to covering the cost of their own education.
+See Figure 3-2.